justinw2211/fairplay-nil/frontend/tests/PLAYWRIGHT_REFERENCE_GUIDE.md

 ## Tips
 - If elements time out, re‑run with `--debug` to step through
-- Artifacts (screenshots/videos) are saved in `frontend/test-results/` and `frontend/playwright-report/`
+- Artifacts (screenshots/videos) are saved in `frontend/tests/test-artifacts/`

 ## When to use these
 - Manual verification of critical flows